OrderN/CONQUEST-release/docs/post-proc.rst

 * ``A``: the atom number to perform the rotation for
 * ``B``: if it is ``0``, assume square planar geometry; if ``1``, assume octahedral.
 This controls nearest-neighbour searching for the nearest four or six neighbours, respectively.
 * ``C``: if ``-1``, set the principal direction along the shortest bond.
 If ``0``, set along the longest bond.
 If it is a positive integer, it is interpreted as an atom number which must be a neighbour of the atom specified in ``A``.
 All runs will output the atom neighbours, so setting this to ``0`` or ``-1`` as a first run is recommended unless the neighbours are known beforehand
 * ``D``: if ``0``, the second direction is chosen by the bond which changes the least under projection to the plane defined by the bond vector calculated from the neighbour specified in ``C``.
 If  ``D`` is a positive integer, then it is interpreted as an atom number which must be a neighbour of the atom specified in ``A``.
-The code will error out if it is the same as ``C``.
 A warning will be displayed if the direction towards neighbour ``D`` is determined to deviate significantly away from orthogonal.

 If the rotation axis and angle are known beforehand, using mode 3 can be convenient.